 Introduction

 Data management is an important aspect of modern businesses.
 It allows business to take better informed decisions, simplify operations and improve customer experience.
 When it comes to managing data, Databricks has introduced itself as an industry leader that provides the most flexible and scalable solutions.
-To improve the data management process, Databricks implements a layered approach.
-This approach is commonly called the silver, bronze and gold architecture.
-This framework helps in arranging and processing data efficiently.
-It does all that along with providing top quality and accessibility.
+To optimize the data management process, Databricks uses a multi-layered approach known as the silver, bronze, and gold architecture.
+This framework is designed to organize and process data in a way that enhances efficiency while maintaining high-quality standards and easy accessibility.
+By adopting this method, businesses can process data at different stages.
+This new approach streamlines workflows, ensures consistency, and maximizes the value of data for insightful decision-making.
+This means raw data at the bronze level, refined data at the silver level, and high-quality, analytics-ready data at the gold level.Â

 Databricks